scottroemeschke/trait-gate/README.md

     - `AuthorizerWithContext`

 3. **Decisions**
-   Authorizers return an `AuthorizationDecision<AllowReason, ForbidReason>.
-Allow and forbid reason are both optional, defaulting to unit`:
+   Authorizers return an `AuthorizationDecision<AllowReason, ForbidReason>`.
+Allow and forbid reason are both optional, defaulting to unit:
     - `Allowed { reason }`
     - `Forbidden { reason }`
     - Includes methods like: